 Kilian Jornet has dominated the Sierre-Zinal in recent years with a record nine wins since 2009.
 He set a course record of 2:25:35 in 2019.

-Maude Mathys has won the women’s race for the last three years and set the course record of 2:46:03 when winning the 2021 race.
+Maude Mathys has the women’s record with a time of 2:46:03, set when she won the 2021 race.

 Men’s winners